aalicc/HyPlantBox/README.md

-Backend for the "MoistPlants" Innovation Project
+Backend for the HyPlantBox! project.
+Documentation coming soon.